East Europe balks at helping indebted richer West

 "In this situation, it would be irresponsible to increase our debt by providing more loans to the countries with extreme debts, which would only allow them to further delay real solutions," Klaus said Monday on Czech public radio.

 Janicek contributed from Prague, Czech Republic.
-Associated Press writers Liudas Dapkus in Vilnius, Lithuania, and Veselin Toshkov in Sofia, Bulgaria, also contributed.
+Associated Press writer Liudas Dapkus also contributed from Vilnius, Lithuania.